NotAmiru/Amiru-Discord-CSS/README.md

 This file is made with myself in mind as it's what I wanted and liked, so some of this may or may not be to your liking however, this can be customised to your liking. <br>

-Note: All snippets included can be found in the Official Vencord Server apart from Radial Status which can be found [here](https://github.com/DiscordStyles/RadialStatus/tree/master).
+Note: Most snippets included can be found in the [Official Vencord Server](https://discord.gg/E5qGbcTX).

 # Installation Guide